A couple of days ago, the New York Post printed this quote from Charlize Theron:

 Speaking of self-absorption… our very own Charlize Theron is not in the least shy of self-promotion.
 She’s just been gushing over how South Africans love her so much that we’re all naming our daughters Charlize. […] Yes, really, more than 30% of all girls in Benoni are named Charlize.

-Has anyone seen evidence of even a single baby in the Benoni area being named Charlize after the actress?
+Has anyone seen any evidence of babies in the Benoni area being named Charlize after the actress?